 |Expenses Medicare covers||What private health covers (depending on your policy)|

-- consultation fees for certain doctors and specialist services (e.g. X-rays and pathology tests)
+- Consultation fees for certain doctors and specialist services (e.g. X-rays and pathology tests)

-- some surgical procedures performed by approved dentists
+- Some surgical procedures performed by approved dentists

-- eye tests performed by optometrists
+- Eye tests performed by optometrists

-- medically necessary surgery and treatment in hospital, subject to waiting lists
+- Medically necessary surgery and treatment in hospital (subject to waiting lists)

-- most dental examinations and treatments
+- Most dental examinations and treatments

-- payments for glasses and contact lenses (extras)
+- Payments for glasses and contact lenses (extras)

-- hearing aids and associated appliances (extras)
+- Hearing aids and associated appliances (extras)

-- most physiotherapy, chiropractic, psychology and podiatry services (extras).
+- Most physiotherapy, chiropractic, psychology and podiatry services (extras).

-The MBS lists costs for medical treatment that the Government deems a fair price for each individual service listed, however, medical professionals, doctors and clinics can set their prices above what’s listed in the MBS.
+Medicare also reimburses 100% of your fees under MBS for trips to the GP and 85% of the MBS fee for specialists.
+The MBS lists costs for medical treatment that the government deems a fair price for each service listed; however, medical professionals, doctors and clinics can set their fees above the listed MBS price.

 How does private insurance work with Medicare?

 You may ask, “If Medicare covers such a large percentage of healthcare costs, what’s the point of getting health insurance?”
 The answer is simple: while Medicare does offer many benefits, it doesn’t cover everything.

-- additional tests
+- Additional tests

-- theatre fees
+- Theatre fees

-- medication and dressings
+- Medication and dressings

-- further doctor fees.
+- Further doctor fees.